Azure/azure-tokens/docs/runtime-api-reference.md

 ## Save token (after post-login redirect)

-Fully secure ntegration of "Token Vault" with you web application, requires implementing the post-login redirect patter.
+Fully secure integration of "Token Vault" with you web application, requires implementing the post-login redirect pattern.
 Please refer to the [Phishing attack vulnerability](phishing-attack-vulnerability.md) topic for the reasons why this is required.
 The said pattern includes a last step of saving the token by requesting a `POST` operation against `https://[token-vault-name].westcentralus.tokenvault.azure.net/services/[service-name]/token/[token-name]/save` with the payload below.
 The result should be `200 OK`.

 ```json
 {